-The Black Awareness Group provides an opportunity for any UofSC Lancaster student to plan and to participate in functions and activities directed toward promoting and creating a better understanding of African-American culture and its great heritage.
+The Black Awareness Group provides an opportunity for any USC Lancaster student to plan and to participate in functions and activities directed toward promoting and creating a better understanding of African-American culture and its great heritage.

 Campus Crusade for Christ

 Campus Crusade for Christ exists to provide regular opportunities to study and discuss the Bible, worship, and pray in a group setting.
 This gives members chances for fellowship, encouragement, and spiritual development.
 Campus Crusade has an open-door policy.
-Everyone in the UofSC Lancaster community is welcome, and there are no “members” in the sense of meeting certain requirements or being accepted into membership.
+Everyone in the USC Lancaster community is welcome, and there are no “members” in the sense of meeting certain requirements or being accepted into membership.